Leonard-The-Wise/NWScript-Npp/ReadMe.md

 (if not possible because you use legacy plugins, well, just use the built-in auto-indent function then, it won't bite too)

 ## For Plugin Developers
+<details><summary>Click me to expand</summary>
 This plugin is based on [Notepad++ plugin template](https://github.com/npp-plugins/plugintemplate) and the official [Scintilla](https://www.scintilla.org/) C++ Lexer.
 I managed to rewrite much of the plugin code, clear and organize classes, so anyone desiring to write future lexers will find it much easier to integrate a new lexer inside the Plugin.
 Just put your LexXXX.cpp file on the project and add it to the [Lexer Catalogue](src/Lexers/LexerCatalogue.cpp)

 Also, for the NWScript compilation, I *"borrowed"* the [nwnsc code](https://github.com/Leonard-The-Wise/nwnsc), since trying to write a compiler from scratch would a monstrous task.

 As for the [`PCRE2`](PCRE/) folder up there... this is because during development and testing, I found out that this is the best regex engine out there, far superseding `std::regex` library, and (even the boost version).
 At least for the purpose of this project.
-See the [`trivia`] section down bellow for more info.
+See the [`development trivia`](#trivia) section down bellow for more info.

 All files under this project are provided under the [GPL v3.0 License](license.txt).